-Every spring semester, the CTE faculty will complete the Program Assessment Report form and submit it to Cindy Brown, Assessment Committee Co-chair, at cindy.m.brown@lrsc.edu.
+Every spring semester, the CTE faculty will complete the Program Assessment Report form and submit it to Cindy Brown - cindy.m.brown@lrsc.edu.

-Submitted By: Program: Identify the program's mission and goals: Identify the program's student learning outcomes: Discuss the relationship between the program's goals and LRSC's mission: Determine what assessment methods will be used to measure learning: Determine what assessment methods will be used to measure learning.
+Submitted By: Program: Identify the program's mission and goals: Identify the program's student learning outcomes: Discuss the relationship between the program's goals and LRSC's mission: Discuss the relationship between the program's goals and those 3 mission.

-Describe the system used to compile and analyze the data: Identify the changes that were or will be implemented in curriculum and /or teaching methods to improve learning: Detail how the assessment data was used to improve student learning:
+Determine what assessment methods will be used to measure learning: Describe the system used to compile and analyze the data: Identify the changes that were or will be implemented in curriculum and /or teaching methods to improve learning: Detail how the assessment data was used to improve student learning: betail now the assessment data was used to improve student learning.